evhub/coconut/DOCS.md

 If the `--strict` (`-s` for short) flag is enabled, Coconut will perform additional checks on the code being compiled.
 It is recommended that you use the `--strict` flag if you are starting a new Coconut project, as it will help you write cleaner code.
 Specifically, the extra checks done by `--strict` are

 - disabling deprecated features (making them entirely unavailable to code compiled with `--strict`),
-- warning about unused imports, and
+- warning about unused imports,
+- adding runtime warnings about using [`addpattern`](#addpattern) with a non-pattern-matching function, and
 - throwing errors on various style problems (see list below).

 The style issues which will cause `--strict` to throw an error are: